aueb-cslabs/moniteur-admin/README.md

 ## Team

-Moniteur was created for the needs of AUEB's Computer Science Laboratories (CSLab).
+Moniteur & Moniteur Administration was created for the needs of AUEB's Computer Science Laboratories (CSLab).

 The development of the project was conducted by the [Moniteur Team](https://github.com/orgs/aueb-cslabs/teams/moniteur).